Big-N8/cse15l-lab-reports/labreport5.md

 ![image](https://github.com/Big-N8/cse15l-lab-reports/assets/146897977/2087b463-230d-4faf-9ba2-d0e2d2b7e05a)

 ---
-*The post gets 3 likes from two instructors and the TA that helped*
+*The post gets 3 likes from two instructors and the TA that helped the student*

----